hackoregon/2019-transportation-systems-backend/README.md

 6. When the database comes up, the API container will run a bunch of stuff and then start a server.
 You should see the Django success page at http://localhost:8000.
 (You may need to navigate to http://localhost:8000/v1/transportation-systems/schema/).
-7. There's a pgAdmin4 container listening on http://localhost:8686.
-If you want to use it, browse there.
-First log in to pgAdmin4 with the email address and password you set in `.env`.
-Then right-click on `Servers`.
-You'll see `local_postgis`; that's the local database container.
-When you click on that, it will ask you for a password.
-That's `POSTGRES_PASSWORD` from the `.env` file - copy and paste.
-8. The `local_postgis` container is listening on `localhost:5439`.
-Both `postgres` and `transportation2019` are database superusers with the password you set in `POSTGRES_PASSWORD`.
-So you can connect to the database with a Jupyter notebook or RStudio notebook and do data science.

 # Local database development workflow
 1. Clone this repository.